 Networking can be daunting… but it doesn’t have to be.

 Connect with alumni to explore different careers and industries, gain job and internship search advice, and grow your professional network.
-You can search for alumni on The Pride by location, affinity, industry, company, and more.
+You can search for alumni as well as LMU students, faculty and staff by location, affinity, industry, company, and more.

 LMU Alumni Association

-Utilize LMU’s Alumni Associations by attending their events, joining their facebook groups, and subscribing to their newsletters.
+Utilize LMU’s Alumni Associations by attending their events, joining their Facebook group, and subscribing to their newsletters.
+They also offer opportunities to engage with alumni through networking mixers.
+Learn more about their upcoming events and attend to expand your network.

 Sidebar